 Come for the race and stay for the party.
 Enjoy the scenic beer garden, hot food and refreshments at the finish line!

 Registration may be transferred between ski and bike races up until bib pick up.
 To change disciplines, contact NSAA via email at firstname.lastname@example.org.

-Online registration ends Wednesday, February 27, 2019 at 10pm.
-You can still register at bib pickup on Friday, March 1 from 3-7pm or Saturday, March 2 from 10am-12pm but the price increases.
+Online registration is closed.
+You can still register at bib pickup at Alaska Pacific University on Friday, March 1 from 3-7pm or Saturday, March 2 from 10am-12pm but the price increases.
+Thank you!